-As in the heterogeneous uplift case, this solution is easily implemented in a LEM by updating the river network and its properties after each time step.
-I also emphasize here that the previous model example (Fig. 4) is already a specific case of a time-variable uplift rate, with a change in uplift rate which occurs at the beginning of the simulation, leading in turn to a

-- simpler formalism (Eq.
+properties after each time step.
+I also emphasize here that the previous model example (Fig. 4) is already a specific case of a time-variable uplift rate, with a change in uplift rate which occurs at the beginning of the simulation, leading in turn to a simpler formalism (Eq.
 6).
 In the following, I focus on demonstrating the ability of the model to simulate and track knickpoints.

-Discrete temporal changes in uplift rates or in base-level elevation can lead to sharp ruptures in the slope of river profiles, generally referred to as knickpoints (e.g., Rosenbloom & Anderson, 1994; Whipple & Tucker, 1999; Steer et al., 2019).
-Finite difference solutions to the stream power equation inherently lead to a progressive numerical diffusion of knickpoints during their migration, even with n = 1, while the algorithm developed here preserves the shape of knickpoints.
-To illustrate this - 30 advantage, I run a simulation with the same parameters as in the steady-state case, except that U is raised from 10 mm.yr-1 to 20 mm.yr-1 at 250 kyr, for a total model duration of 500 kyr (Fig. 5).
-Compared to previous models, the model is here restricted to an extent of 10 over 2 km, with only one boundary (left) that is considered as possible outlets for water.
-This setting limits fluvial network reorganization (or time-discontinuity) and in turn allows for tracking geomorphological features during the evolution of the landscape.
+Discrete temporal changes in uplift rates or in base-level elevation can lead to sharp ruptures in the slope of river profiles, generally referred to as knickpoints (e.g. Rosenbloom and Anderson, 1994; Whipple and Tucker, 1999; Steer et al., 2019).
+Finite-difference solutions to the stream power equation inherently lead to a progressive numerical diffusion of knickpoints during their migration, even with n = 1, while the algorithm developed here preserves the shape of knickpoints.
+To illustrate this advantage, I run a simulation with the same parameters as in the steady-state case, except that U is raised from 10 to 20 mm yr^{-1} at 250 kyr for a total model duration of 500 kyr (Fig. 5).
+Compared to previous models, the model is here restricted to an extent of 10 km over 2 km, with only one boundary (left) that is considered as possible outlets for water.
+This setting limits fluvial network reorganization (or time discontinuity) and in turn allows for tracking geomorphological features during the evolution of the landscape.
 I use a time step of 25 kyr, which is about 500 times greater than the time step imposed by the Courant condition, clearly above the range of time steps compatible with numerical solutions.
-Despite this, the knickpoints formed at the outlets of the model at 250 kyr, at the onset of the increase in uplift rate, are accurately modeled, i.e. with analytical accuracy, throughout their propagation (Fig. 5c).
+Despite this, the knickpoints formed at the outlets of the model at 250 kyr, at the onset of the increase in uplift rate, are accurately modelled, i.e. with analytical accuracy, throughout their propagation (Fig. 5c).
 The shape of the knickpoint is also kept throughout its migration.
-I also highlight here, that due to the model setting with only one outlet boundary which limits river reorganization (and time discontinuity), erosion rates are smoother than in Figure 4.
+I also highlight here that, due to the model setting with only one outlet boundary, which limits river reorganization (and time discontinuity), erosion rates are smoother than in Fig. 4.